Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 - Does not support `$or` natively
 - Very large and complicated code base
-- Does not support the later versions of the driver that well
+- Does not support the later versions of the PHP driver (1.3.x series) that well
-- Obscured the MongoDB query language and so querying against it
+- Obscured the MongoDB query language, layering a query language over the top

-So after understanding these "flaws" about the YiiMongoDBSuite I decided after a while that I would make my own extension.
-After some spare time (a year later) I finally got to make my own extension, and this is the result.

-It is really basically a "glue" between MongoDB and Yii and it is designed to be quite free form in that respect.
+After some spare time I decided that I would take the liberty to make a MongoDB extension for Yii.
+It is really basically a "glue" between MongoDB and
+Yii and it is designed to be quite free form in that respect.

-There are a few points of design I wished to enforce that need to be taken into consideration:
+There are a few points of design I wished to enforce:

 - expose the MongoDB query language in its raw form
 - make the programming of this extension simple and easy to maintain for all parties
 - make sure this extension worked with both the new and old versions of the MongoDB driver
-- attempt to make things at least a little more performant
+- attempt to make things a little more performant
 - try to follow Yiis own CActiveRecord API as much as possible without compromising MongoDB "semantics" such as the name for query operators and the use of a `MongoCursor`

 Ok so we have got some of the rationale in place it is time to actually talk about the extension.

 ## Setting up the extension

-Not much has changed from YiiMongoDBSuite here, you simply add the configuration for your connection to your `main.php` and/or `console.php` file within the `components` part:
+In order to use the extension you first need to set it up.
+The first thing to do is to download the source code and place it somewhere accessible within your applications structure, I have chosen
+`protected/extensions/MongoYii`.

+Once you have the source code in place you need to edit your `main.php` configuration file (`console.php` will need modifying too if you intend to use this extension in the console) with the following type of configuration:

 	'mongodb' => array(
 		'class' => 'EMongoClient',